conradwt/flix-elixir/README.md

 - PostgreSQL 15.3 or newer

-Note: This tutorial was updated on macOS 13.4.1.
+Note: This tutorial was updated on macOS 13.4.1 (c).

 ## Communication